LordSnoosh/SEIR2222/work/w10/d4/01-intro-spas-and-mern-stack.md

 A React project uses a development server, similar to Django's, that compiles and serves the React app to the browser at `localhost:3000`.

 <details>
-<summary>There's a conflict between React's development server and the Express applications we've built previously - what is it?</summary>
+<summary>❓ There's a conflict between React's development server and the Express applications we've built previously - what is it?</summary>
 <p><strong>They both run on port 3000 by default.</strong></p>
 </details>